top of page

 Why Wellington Needs More Commercial Growth

-The reason: We’ve had rapid residential growth but very little new commercial development to support our population.
+Wellington has experienced rapid residential growth, but little commercial development to support our growing population.
+Commercial development provides:

-• Provide the goods and services residents use every day
+• Goods and services our residents use every day

-• Generate sales tax and commercial property tax revenue
+• Sales and commercial property tax revenue to support our growing population

 The Cost of Shopping Elsewhere